YuriAguiar/easy-spark/README.md

 To test, access http://localhost:4567/hello/Hello!

 EasySpark also automatically inject Spark Request and Response instances.
-Access http://sparkjava.com/documentation.html to more infomations about Request and Response functions.
-So you can do that:
+Access http://sparkjava.com/documentation.html for more infomation about Request and Response functions.
+So you can do this:

 ```java
 @Controller